Pathoschild/smapi-mod-dump/source/~daleao/Modular Overhaul/Modules/Professions/README.md

 	- Plus 0.5% ladder chance per level.
 Bonus ladder chance resets each time you leave the mines. **This includes taking the stairs back to the mine entrance.**
 - ![](resources/assets/sprites/loose/prospector.png)  **Prospector (Lv10)** - Location of ladders and mining nodes revealed.
 Occasionally detect rocks with valuable minerals. *Time freezes during Prospector Hunts.*
 	- Analogous to Scavenger.
 Tracks all mining nodes and mineral forages off-screen with a yellow pointer, ladders, shafts and panning spots (when outside) with a green pointer.
 Whenever you are in the mines there is a chance to trigger a short Propsector Hunt for hidden stone treasure.
 Follow the purple HUD arrow to find the correct stone within the time limit and break it up to obtain a reward.
 The larger your win streak the better your odds of obtaining rare minerals or artifacts.
 Succesful completion of a hunt automatically reveals a ladder.
 You can optionally configure the HUD arrows to only appear when holding a key (LeftShift by default).
 This will also highlight mineral nodes and other tiles of interest currently on-screen for your convenience.
-    - Also gains a chance, proportional to the Prospector Hunt streak, to spawn additional forage when entering a new map.
+    - Also gains a chance, proportional to the Prospector Hunt streak, to spawn additional ore nodes and panning points.
 - ![](resources/assets/sprites/loose/blaster.png)  **Blaster (Lv5)** - Craft twice as many explosives.
 Exploded rocks yield 2× *(3×)* as much coal.
 	- This aims to provide a new style of mining while attempting to compensate for the lack of coal without the vanilla Prospector profession.
 - ![](resources/assets/sprites/loose/demolitionist.png)  **Demolitionist (Lv10)** - Bomb radius +1 *(+2)*.
 Exploded rocks yield 20% *(40%)* more resources.